Glenn Curtiss: Aviation competitions

-In August 1909, Curtiss took part in the Grande Semaine d'Aviation aviation meeting at Reims, France, organized by the Aéro-Club de France.
+In August 1909, Curtiss took part in the Grande Semaine d'Aviation de la Champagne aviation meeting at Reims, France, organized by the Aéro-Club de France, and sponsored by Gordon Bennett, publisher of the New York Herald.
 The Wrights, who were selling their machines to customers in Germany at the time, decided not to compete in person.
-Two Wright aircraft (modified with a landing gear) were at the meet, but they did not win any events.
+Several Wright Model A customer aircraft (modified with a landing gear) were at the meet, but they did not win any events.
 On August 28, 1909, flying his No. 2 biplane, Curtiss won the overall speed event, the Gordon Bennett Cup, completing the 20-km (12.5-mile) course in just under 16 minutes at a speed of 46.5 mph, six seconds faster than runner-up Louis Blériot.

 On May 29, 1910, Curtiss flew from Albany to New York City to make the first long-distance flight between two major cities in the U.S. For this 137 mi flight, which he completed in just under four hours including one stop to refuel, he won a $10,000 prize offered by publisher Joseph Pulitzer and was awarded permanent possession of the Scientific American Trophy.

 In June 1910, Curtiss provided a simulated bombing demonstration to naval officers at Hammondsport.
 Two months later, Lt.
 Jacob E. Fickel demonstrated the feasibility of shooting at targets on the ground from an aircraft with Curtiss serving as pilot.
 One month later, in September, he trained Blanche Stuart Scott, who was possibly the first American woman pilot.
 The fictional character Tom Swift, who first appeared in 1910 in Tom Swift and His Motor Cycle and Tom Swift and His Airship, has been said to have been based on Glenn Curtiss.
 The Tom Swift books are set in a small town on a lake in upstate New York.